-A denotes Excellent, B denotes Good, C denotes Satisfastory, D denotes poor, E denotes Conditioned, F denotes Failed, inc denotes Incomplete.
+A denotes Excellent, B denotes Good, C denotes Satisfastory, D denotes Poor, E denotes Conditioned, F denotes Failed, inc denotes Incomplete.

-In addition, grades of A+ and A-, B+ and B-, C+ and \dot{C} -, and D+ may, where appropriate, be used for undergraduates only.
+In addition, grades of A+ and A-, B+ and B-, C+ and C-, and D+ may, where appropriate, be used for undergraduates only.

-In certain designated courses (see p.
-148), the grade of "P" indicating pass may be given, but it is not counted in computing grade-point average of an undergraduate student.
+In certain designated courses, the grade of "P" indicating Pass may be given, but it is not counted in computing grade-point average of an undergraduate student.
 The grade of "H" is a grade given for satisfactory completion of freshman honor elective courses and is not used in computing the grade-point average.